-- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - · Leave the building immediately. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - All gas piping must be installed in compliance with local codes and utility regulations.
-In the absence of local codes the gas line installation must comply with the latest edition of the National Fuel Gas Code (ANSI Z223.1) Installation Codes. - Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace as shown in Figure 12, (page 13).
+- All gas piping must be installed in compliance with local codes and utility regulations.
+In the absence of local codes the gas line installation must comply with the latest edition of the National Fuel Gas Code (ANSI Z223.1) or (CAN/CGA B149.1 or .2) Installation Codes. - Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace.
 The shut-off valve should be readily accessible for service and/or emergency use.
-Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off. - Per ANSI 21.47, A 1/8-inch NPT plugged tapping, accessible for test gauge connection, must be installed immediately upstream of the gas supply connection to the furnace external to the cabinet.
+Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off.
+See Figure 13, (page 16). - Per ANSI 21.47, A 1/8-inch NPT plugged tapping, accessible for test gauge connection, must be installed immediately upstream of the gas supply connection to the furnace external to the cabinet.
 If local codes allow the use of a flexible gas appliance connector, always use a new listed connector.
-Do not use a connector that has previously serviced another gas appliance. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used on threaded joints of gas piping must be resistant to the actions of LP propane gas. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
+Do not use a connector that has previously serviced another gas appliance. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used to seal joints on gas piping must be resistant to the actions of LP propane gas. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
+The flexible gas connector must be agency approved and certified for the type of gas being used.
 Only new flexible connectors may be used.
-Do not use a connector which has previously serviced another gas appliance. - A drip leg should be installed in the vertical pipe run to the unit (Figure 12).
+Do not reuse old flexible gas connectors. - A drip leg should be installed in the vertical pipe run to the unit.
+See Figure 13.

-Table 8, (page 26) lists gas pipe capacities for standard pipe sizes as a function of length in typical applications based on nominal pressure drop in the line.
+Table 4, (page 33) lists gas pipe capacities for standard pipe sizes as a function of length in typical applications based on nominal pressure drop in the line.